aura-nw/testnets/aura_6321-3/hardfork.md

 ## Relayer

-Since updating chain-id would break IBC client states, we need to perform the upgrade for client on every conterparty chains.
+Since updating chain-id would break IBC client states, we need to perform the upgrade for client on every counterparty chains.

 Relayers **MUST RUN** this command before the upgrade block **9993422**